rosskaplan/GitHook/README.md

 ## Functionality
 1. Autogenerating wiki : After the package is installed, whenever you enter a commit, a related comment about the commit would appear in the wiki!

-2. Full import wiki

-3. Full export wiki
+3. Full export wiki : You can generate a csv file with the full export function, and then do your own analytics and manipulation with the csv file.

-4. add / remove tag
+4. add / remove tag : add and remove tags if you've written something wrong!

-5. Summary of github
+5. Querying : You can query a specific repo that is in the database and specify user / tags / time / limit !

 ## Sample usage

 To commit with tags of your own choice:
 `git commit -m "*Animations* *Internet Explorer Bugs* *Geolocation Bugs* Javascript plugins on all contact us pages now work for Internet Explorer 9!"`

-## Required Packages
+## Required Packages and Dependencies

+1. Install git
-1. Install mysql C library
+2. Install MYSQL C library
+3. The system is tested on UBUNTU

 ## Setup